 Concluding the album with Blue, featuring her daughter, confirms her transitional period in her life and the discovery of “happy”.
 This album is unconventional and a sure statement.
 Queen Bey, and the proud Mrs Carter confidently still reigns.

-Beyoncé was released on Friday 13th December, exclusively in digital format on iTunes.
-For further information visit here.
+Beyoncé was released on 13th December 2013.
+For further information visit Beyonce’s website here.

 Watch the preview of opening track Pretty Hurts here: